ebzzry/ebzzry.github.io/src/en/about.md

 determine the upper limits of what can be computed with artificial intelligence.
 He is the Chief Executive Officer of [Krei.Systems](https://krei.systems)

-He loves to play golf (NGAP) and do practical shooting (IPSC/PPSA).
+He loves to play golf and do practical shooting.
 He lives with his wife and son in the Philippines.

 If you ever find an error in this website, please, feel free to [send a pull request](https://github.com/ebzzry/ebzzry.github.io)!